-Individuals who suffer from vision impairment can benefit tremendously from LASIK eye surgery, but the procedure is not for everyone.
+Individuals who suffer from vision impairment can benefit tremendously from LASIK, but the procedure is not for everyone.
 A good LASIK candidate should meet the general requirements outlined below, as well as have an understanding of the risks and possible side effects of treatment.
-Ensuring that you meet the recommended conditions of LASIK surgery can greatly improve your chances for a positive outcome.
+Ensuring that you meet the recommended conditions of surgery can greatly improve your chances for a positive outcome.
 Your ophthalmologist can evaluate your vision and determine if you would be a suitable candidate for refractive surgery.

 Your ophthalmologist will follow these guidelines when considering your candidacy for LASIK: